Letters Q&A written on wooden irregular blocks. Questions and answers concept.

 The effectiveness of AHUs is based on the cleanroom meeting the specifications of ISO-14644.
 Filtering air that is already clean is generally more effective.
 The suggestion for a separate AHU may be one potential solution, but it’s not the only solution.
 We have successfully tied active RABS to low returns in the room for almost two decades, enhancing room performance.

 Question: Our intervention procedure states that the line must be cleared of open vials by the filling machine before an intervention, whenever possible.
-During an intervention, if first air is interrupted or units are overlaid by the isolator glove then the vials are removed.
+During an intervention, vials are removed if first air is interrupted or units are overlaid by the isolator glove .

 If you have a question, please use the form below and reference “Challenging the Norm” and we’ll post the answer here, or if you prefer, reach out to you personally.